-The thing is, everyone is asking, seeking, and wanting more with the exception of the one's who know their authority, power, value, and worth.
-The individuals whom know have a conviction of eternal things and live life accordingly.
+The thing is, everyone is asking, seeking, and wanting more with the exception of the ones who know their authority, power, value, and worth.
+The individuals who know have a conviction of eternal things and live life accordingly.

 I've been studying behavior from a standpoint of confidence (success) versus insecurity (stress) for many years now and I have concluded some theories.

 One of my theories is there are three kinds of people in life as it pertains to spirituality.